menome/botframework/API.md

 **Parameters**
 * msg: The message to publish.
 It will be serialized to JSON.
 * schema: Optional.
-The name of the message schema
+This can be a JSON schema object, or the name of a schema bundled with the bot framework.
+Throws an error if the message does not match the schema.

 **Example**
 ```javascript
 bot.rabbitPublish({"test": true})
 ```

-## query(query,params)
+## query(query,params,cb)
-Run a neo4j Query
+Run a neo4j Query.
+Returns a promise that gives the result of the query.
+Can optionally accept a callback function if you're into that style

 **Parameters**
 * query: A string representation of the cypher query.
 * params: A dictionary of cypher query parameters.
+* cb: Callback function.
+Optional.
+Can be used instead of promise.
+Called as cb(err,result).

 **Example**
 ```javascript